tandav/bisect-find-first-bad/README.md

 ## usage
-you should subclass from `BisectFindFirstBad` and implement 1 required method `is_bad`.
+you should subclass from `BisectFindFirstBad` and implement 1 method `is_bad` or `is_good`.
 This method should return `True/False` which indicates is option good or bad.
 When instantiating your class you should provide a sequence of options to check.
 They should be sorted by `is_bad`.
 Left side of options are good options and on the right are bad ones.

 ## simple example